 The process of renewing your driving document in Germany is straightforward.
 You book an appointment at the local driving license authority in advance, which you can do online in most cases.
 You fill out a simple form and show up with the required documentation.
 Your license will usually be ready for pickup in a few weeks.
 You can also have the document sent to your home at an additional cost.

 To renew your license, you’ll need the following:

 - A biometric passport photo

-The cost for renewing your licence typically varies between €35 and €45, not counting the expenses for taking and printing the picture.
+The cost for renewing your license typically varies between €35 and €45, not counting the expenses for taking and printing the picture.

-In 1999 Germany began issuing the credit card sized EU driver’s licence.
-All member states of the European Union as well as Iceland, Liechtenstein, Norway and Switzerland recognise this document as proof of a driving permit.
+In 1999 Germany began issuing the credit card sized EU driver’s license.
+All member states of the European Union as well as Iceland, Liechtenstein, Norway and Switzerland recognize this document as proof of a driving permit.

-Initially, these EU driving licences had no expiration date.
-This changed with a new European directive in 2013 and all driver’s licences now have an expiration date, regardless of when they were issued.
-This affects documents issued before 2013 as well as old paper licences.
+Initially, these EU driving licenses had no expiration date.
+This changed with a new European directive in 2013 and all driver’s licenses now have an expiration date, regardless of when they were issued.
+This affects documents issued before 2013 as well as old paper licenses.

-As we’ve noted above: with the exception of some licences for driving a truck, it is not the driving permit itself which expires but merely the document.
-Renewing your driver’s licence normally means obtaining a new, valid document without having to prove that you’re fit to drive.
+As we’ve noted above: with the exception of some licenses for driving a truck, it is not the driving permit itself which expires but merely the document.
+Renewing your driver’s license normally means obtaining a new, valid document without having to prove that you’re fit to drive.

 |1999-2001||January 19, 2026|